Radiological features of injuries caused by contact explosions of various grenade types: an experimental study

 Abstract

-BACKGROUND: Тhe study of morphological and radiological features of damage caused by explosions of various types of explosive devices is of great importance, since in the conditions of combat operations, the main loss of personnel by wounded and killed occurs precisely as a result of explosive injury.
+BACKGROUND: At present, the study of morphological and radiological features of injuries resulting from explosions of various types of explosive devices is of great importance, since under combat conditions the majority of personnel casualties—both wounded and killed—occur as a result of blast trauma.

-AIM: To identify the characteristic features and establish X-ray signs of damage during explosions of various types of grenades.
+AIM: The study aimed to identify characteristic features and establish radiological signs of injuries caused by explosions of various types of grenades.

 Full Text